Additional training programs

 Taildraggers are truly fun to fly and have long been considered to sharpen pilot skills.
 They do require a bit more attention when taking off and landing and pose a unique and fun challenge to even the most seasoned of pilots.

-As the proud operators of a Piper Cub, we are able to offer tailwheel endorsements.
+As the proud operators of a Cubby, we are able to offer tailwheel endorsements.

 This endorsement is a great addition to any pilot’s license and is sure to make a more proficient pilot.